salernolabs/rescuegroups/doc/request/Users/readme.md

 #### ::setUserPasswordResetCount

-Sets userPasswordResetCount field with a value of type int.
+Sets userPasswordResetCount field with a value of type string.

-    $query->setUserPasswordResetCount(int);
+    $query->setUserPasswordResetCount(string);

 #### ::setUserStatus